The moment in the lifetime of a community, usually a fandom, when the number of newcomers explodes

 - Infamously, a large number of original series Star Trek fans didn't watch it when it originally aired in the late 1960s.
 However, Paramount aired reruns of the series in syndication throughout the '70s, which is how a far larger number of people were exposed to it.
 This wasn't as much of a datable "boom" so much as steady growth across a decade.
 The success of the '80s-era Star Trek movies exponentially increased the number of Trek fans and led not to a remake, but to a sequel series, Star Trek: The Next Generation.
 It, in turn, exponentially increased the Trek fanbase even further.

 - Perhaps an even better example is the 2009 Star Trek reboot film, which was popular even among non Trek fans.
-However, the newbie boom that resulted caused many newcomer fans to discover the old TV shows weren't quite the same as the movie — and may not have aged very well.

 - Doctor Who got this in 2005, with the launch of the new series.